awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

 **To update the CoreDNS Amazon EKS add\-on using the AWS CLI**

-1. Check the current version of your CoreDNS Amazon EKS add\-on\.
+1. Check the current version of your CoreDNS add\-on\.
 Replace *my\-cluster* with your cluster name\.

    ```
    aws eks describe-addon \